wagnermor/only-C/adivinhacao_for/readme.md

-# Code development with "for"
+# Code development with loop "for"